-Postpartum depression Postpartum Depression Postpartum depression is a feeling of extreme sadness and related psychologic disturbances during the first few weeks or months after delivery.
-Women who have had depression are more likely... read more : Being depressed can contribute to sexual dysfunction.
+Postpartum depression Postpartum Depression Postpartum depression is a feeling of extreme sadness and loss of interest in usual activities during the first few weeks or months after delivery.
+Women who have had depression previously are... read more : Being depressed can contribute to sexual dysfunction.

 Intimate partner violence Domestic Violence Domestic violence is physical, sexual, or psychologic abuse between people who live together.
 It includes intimate partner violence, which refers to physical, sexual, or psychologic abuse by... read more : Pregnancy increases the risk of intimate partner violence (physical, psychologic, and sexual).
 Such violence in a relationship can undermine the woman's self-confidence, reduce her self-esteem, and cause depression, posttraumatic stress disorder, other psychologic disorders, and sexual dysfunction.

 If sexual dysfunction, regardless of type, is present before pregnancy, sexual dysfunction after pregnancy is more likely.

 Doctors recognize postpartum or pregnancy-related sexual dysfunction when a woman reports problems related to sexual intercourse during or shortly after pregnancy.